 Take a heli tour with Alpine Adventures to Earnslaw Burn, which was used as one of the magical locations featured in The Hobbit: An Unexpected Journey.
 Holding the only landing rights to this magical spot, walk the footsteps of Bilbo and his company of dwarves.
 With surreal views throughout the year, see native tussock and rolling country fields in the warmer months and land on glaciers and pillowy snow as it gets colder.
 You will even get to enjoy an unforgettable picnic under a hanging glacier and numerous waterfalls—dip your toes in if you dare.

-Image credit: Destination Queenstown, Miles Holden, Sara Orme, Eichardt’s Hotel, Ziptreck, Alpine Adventures
+Image credit: Queenstown NZ, Miles Holden, Sara Orme, Eichardt’s Hotel, Ziptreck, Alpine Adventures.